tamaskk/artistlist/docs/CRON_SETUP.md

   "crons": [
     {
       "path": "/api/cron/check-expired-ads",
-      "schedule": "0 */6 * * *"
+      "schedule": "0 0 * * *"
     }
   ]
 }
 ```

-This runs every 6 hours.
-You can adjust the schedule as needed.
+This runs once per day at midnight. **Note**: Vercel hobby plans are limited to one cron job per day.

 #### Other Cron Services
 You can use services like: